dfki-ric/robot_remote_control/README.md

 ## Citing

-An evaluation of library has beed published at the i-SAIRAS conference in 2020, you can find the Paper [here](https://www.dfki.de/web/forschung/publikationen/renameFileForDownload?filename=I-SAIRAS_2020-RRC_library-DFKI.pdf&file_id=uploads_4831).
+An evaluation of the library has beed published at the i-SAIRAS conference in 2020, you can find the Paper [here](https://www.hou.usra.edu/meetings/isairas2020fullpapers/pdf/5063.pdf).

 If you want to cite this library you can use this bibtex entry: